sneezeparty/soupy/README.md

 ### Soupy-combined combines the functionality of the chat bot with the functionality of the image generation bot.

+Currently, soupy-combined.py uses the chat model specified in the .env, and the image !generate uses a hard-coded model which IS NOT referenced in the .env.

 1. Install dependencies.
 2. Create a .env and populate it.
 3. Have fun.

 ### Soupy Duo is a very simple OpenAI/Dall-E-3 API Discord bot.
 It's simple to set up and it's simple to run.

+This is ONLY for !generate and the model is hard coded into the file.

 1. Install dependencies.
 2. create a .env and populate it with your OPENAI_API_KEY and DISCORD_BOT_TOKEN
 3. Have fun at $0.04 per image, yikes.

 ### Soupy is a simple-to-setup/simple-to-use ChatGPT Discord bot that utilizes the ChatGPT API.

+This is currently ONLY chat.

 The current functionality of the bot is: